Last Updated on 23 December 2025 by Cycloscope

 Omelette Berber is also cooked in tajines, it’s a large omelet with tomatoes, spring onions, olives, and sometimes cheese.

-Bread is everywhere in Morocco, very good and costs nothing, great for lunch meals on the go.
+Bread is everywhere in Morocco, making it perfect for lunch on the go.

-Supermarkets are found only in cities, in towns and villages though, there are shops where to buy groceries for camp-cooking.
-Pasta, rice, olives, sauces, basic cheese, and all the basic stuff you might want is almost always available for cheap prices.
+Supermarkets are found only in cities, in towns and villages, though there are shops where to buy groceries for camp cooking.
+Pasta, rice, olives, sauces, basic cheese, and all the basics you might want are almost always available at low prices.

 Language and People

 The official languages of Morocco are Arab and Berber.
-Most Moroccan also speak good French, especially in the center and south, and decent Spanish (only in the north and some major touristic cities).
+Most Moroccans also speak good French, especially in the center and south, and decent Spanish (only in the north and some major tourist cities).

-English is not common outside tourist areas so learn a few basic words in French to be able to communicate.
+English is not common outside tourist areas, so learn a few basic French words to communicate.

-The people of Morocco are among the most friendly we’ve ever met during our many years of roaming the world.
+The people of Morocco are among the friendliest we’ve ever met during our many years of roaming the world.
 Smiling and very polite.

-Of course there are exceptions, so you should always exert caution when dealing with people.
+Of course, there are exceptions, so you should always exercise caution when dealing with people.
 The most touristic cities are home to scams, and Fez had a rather unpleasant atmosphere for us, with widespread drug addiction and annoying flycatchers at every corner.

 Biking in Morocco: Roads, traffic, and drivers

-The road network is quite extensive in Morocco, and the government is working fast to pave most of the unpaved road connections.
+The road network in Morocco is quite extensive, and the government is working quickly to pave most of the unpaved roads.

 There are so many roads that the possible bike touring routes in Morocco are practically infinite.
-You can experience the Atlas mountains and the desert without almost never leaving smooth tarmac, you can plan a mixed surface bikepacking itinerary, or stay forever on rough unpaved trails.
+You can experience the Atlas Mountains and the desert without ever leaving the smooth tarmac, plan a mixed-surface bikepacking itinerary, or stay forever on rough, unpaved trails.

-For the last option though, you’ll have to go there soon.
-As I said, most roads are being paved and it’s getting increasingly harder to find unpaved marked roads – donkey trail are endless though, but often not marked on maps.
+For the last option, though, you’ll have to go there soon.
+As I said, most roads are being paved, and it’s getting increasingly more challenging to find unpaved marked roads – donkey trails are endless though, but often not marked on maps.

-Traffic gets intense only near the cities or on the main arteries, drivers are generally considerate and friendly – giving the cyclist a feeling of safety.
+Traffic gets intense only near the cities or on the main arteries, but drivers are generally considerate and friendly, giving the cyclist a feeling of safety.

 Safety and Crime: is Morocco safe to travel by bike?

-Having cycled extensively in more than 50 countries in the last 10 years, we kind of developed a sixth sense for danger, and it was never activated in Morocco, except maybe twice.
+Having cycled extensively in more than 50 countries in the last 10 years, we developed a sixth sense for danger, and it was never activated in Morocco, except maybe twice.

-The only time we really didn’t like was our evening in Fez, where people gave us a totally different feeling – although Fez is a very pretty city, I would recommend skipping it.
+The only time we really didn’t like was our evening in Fez, when people gave us a very different vibe – although Fez is a beautiful city, I would recommend skipping it.

 Bike Touring Morocco as a solo female cyclist

-During our bike adventure in Morocco, we split several times and cycled independently.
-Elena rode alone in many areas of the country and her impression was of overall safety.
+During our bike adventure in Morocco, we split up several times and cycled independently.
+Elena rode alone in many areas of the country, and her impression was of overall safety.

-The coast especially was quite friendly to a solo-woman-cyclist, maybe the surf-culture, maybe the long history of cultural mixes, make this part of the country absolutely fine.
+The coast, especially, was quite friendly to a solo-woman-cyclist, maybe because of the surf culture, perhaps because of the long history of cultural mixes, making this part of the country absolutely fine.

 On the mountains, where Berber people live, the situation is a little different.
-We recommend long sleeves and long trousers in this area of Morocco, which is much more conservative when compared to the big cities and coastal areas.
+We recommend long sleeves and long trousers in this area of Morocco, which is much more conservative than the big cities and coastal regions.

 A few recommendations: